hellodommy/cs3245-hw/HW3/README.txt

-This is the README file for A0000000X's submission
+This is the README file for A0189690L and A0190198W's submission We are contactable at e0325274@u.nus.edu and e0325782@u.nus.edu respectively.

 == Python Version ==